 - The town of Lordsburg, where Ringo Kid faces the Plummers in a shoot-out

 The credit titles are presented with a woodblock style typeface.
 Following the credits but before the main story, a short prologue presents the perilous atmosphere.
 Two couriers (one a Cheyenne Indian) gallop on horseback to a military/cavalry outpost, going past where a flag is being raised.
 Faintly in the background, "I Dream of Jeannie With the Light Brown Hair" is heard on the soundtrack.
 They report to a captain and lieutenant (Tim Holt) that Apaches "have burnt every ranch building in sight" and "are being stirred up by Geronimo."
-The captain is assured that the passive-faced Indian scout (Chief Big Tree) isn't lying: "He's a Cheyenne.
+The captain is assured that the passive-faced Indian scout (Chief Big Tree) isn't lying: "Naw, he's a Cheyenne.
 They hate Apaches worse than we do."